CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 .. note::

-    This is the recommended way to integrate suggest, as the service can be directly consumed from your frontend!
+    This is the recommended integration approach, as the suggest service can be consumed directly from the frontend.

-    The `Java integration`_ is only recommended in the case you want to combine it with your existing suggest service or extend the suggest service with more custom data source.
-And of course it's only possible if your service is running inside a JVM environment.
+    The `Java integration`_ is primarily intended for scenarios where you want to integrate it with an existing suggestion service or extend it with additional custom data sources.
+This option is only available if your application runs in a JVM environment.

-You might wonder why you get empty results for your first test request.
-Please notice, that smartSuggest starts fetching the necessary data, after the first request for a tenant was received.
-So the first few seconds all requests will return an empty result.
-A few seconds later you should get suggestions (if API Key is correctly set and the used tenant is correct).
+You may notice that the first test request returns empty results.
+This happens because smartSuggest only starts fetching the required data after the first request for a tenant is received.
+During the first few seconds, requests may therefore return empty results.
+Once the data has been loaded, suggestions should start appearing (assuming the API key is correctly configured and the tenant is valid).
-It's possible to mittigate that startup latency by specifying the tenants using the preloadTenants parameter (SH_INIT_TENANTS), which is described in the `Operations`_  section.
+The initial startup latency can be reduced by preloading tenants using the preloadTenants parameter (SH_INIT_TENANTS), which is described in the `Operations`_  section.

 Contextual Pre-Suggest Request
 ------------------------------

-Starting from version 2.5 we provide an endpoint path that provides suggestions - or rather query recommendations - that can be shown before the user even starts typing.
-To increase the potential relevance of the shown queries, the current URL in the shop must be provided to the service:
+Since version 2.5, the service provides an endpoint for retrieving contextual query recommendations that can be displayed before the user starts typing.
+To improve the relevance of the recommended queries, the current shop URL must be passed to the service:

 .. code-block:: bash